Civil Law vs. Criminal Law: Breaking Down the Differences

-From John Grisham’s best-selling novels and Law and Order on TV, to the more recent fad of true crime shows and podcasts, there is a fascination of how the media portrays the American legal system.
+From John Grisham’s best-selling novels and the Law & Order® universe on TV to the more recent trend of true crime shows and podcasts, there is a fascination with how the media portrays the American legal system.
 Audiences are drawn to the drama, suspense and justice of the courtroom.
-We love to watch and listen as lawyers do what they do best: Defend the innocent and prosecute the guilty.
+We love to watch and listen as lawyers do what they do best: defend the innocent and prosecute the guilty.

-We enlisted some legal experts to help.
-Keep reading to explore the similarities and distinctions between civil law and criminal law.
+We enlisted some legal experts to help break it down.
+Keep reading to explore the similarities and differences between civil law and criminal law.

 Civil law vs. criminal law: The basics

-To put it simply, civil law deals with disputes between one entity and another.
-The guidelines for these disputes are outlined in official documents like the Business and Professions Code, the Health and Safety Code and other governmental rules and regulations.
+With all of that said—what is civil law?
+To put it simply, civil law deals with resolving disputes between one entity and another.
+The guidelines for these disputes are outlined in official documents like a state’s business and professions code, the health and safety code, and other governmental rules and regulations.
 The cause of action in these cases can be initiated by private as well as public parties.

-“In simple terms, the difference between civil and criminal laws lies in the codes and statutes used in the practice of each,” Odell says.
-He goes on to explain that criminal law, which deals with offenses against the government—crimes like murder, theft, drunk driving—is guided by the penal code.
-Only the government can initiate the prosecution in criminal cases.
+“In simple terms, the difference between civil and criminal laws lies in the codes and statutes used in the practice of each,” says employment lawyer Robert Odell.
+He goes on to explain that criminal law, which deals with offenses against the government like murder, theft and drunk driving, is guided by the penal code.

 Civil law vs. criminal law: Conduct at issue